‘Pawn Stars’ Returns Soon! Is Chumlee Back? Who Will Only Return In ‘Cameos’?

 In fact, Chumlee will have his own “storyline” this season.
 It took over 400 episodes and many seasons before Chumlee could venture out on his own.
 By allowing this much Chumlee face time, it is obvious Pawn Stars patriarch Rick Harrison is confident and comfortable that Chumlee represents his business.

 Just a year ago, there was a lot of speculation on whether Austin Lee Russell, better known as Chumlee, would still be on the show.
-After his very public arrest for drugs and weapons, there were so many “Rip Chumlee” posts, that the poor reality star had to delete his Instagram account.
+After his very public arrest for drugs and weapons, there were so many “Rip Chumlee” posts that the poor reality star had to delete his Instagram account.

 Now, after a plea deal, the affable reality star told the Las Vegas Review-Journal that keeping close to his family and working hard is how he deals with the many temptations that Vegas has to offer.